walmartlabs/concord-website/docs/plugins/ansible.md

       vaultPasswordFile: "get_vault_pwd.py"
 ```

-Any secret values are then made available for usage in the ansible playbook as
+Any secret values are then made available for usage in the Ansible playbook as
 usual.

-Multiple vault `password` or `password files` can also be specified.
+Multiple vault passwords or password files can also be specified.

 ```yaml
 flows: